keithnoguchi/kube-on-air/README.md

 ### DaemonSets

-You can deploy [fluentd] container on all the nodes through the `DaemonSet` manifest:
+You can deploy [fluentd] container on all the nodes through the `DaemonSet` manifest, as in [fluentd.yml]:

 ```sh
 air$ kubectl apply -f manifests/ds/fluentd.yml